 Share destinations in FCP-X, such as the one installed from the Preference tab in EDL-X, are hard-coded to target the app in a specific place.
 In this case the targeted app is EDL-X.

 So far, the automatically installed share destination targets EDL-X in the wrong place.
-(This will be fixed in an upcoming update.)
+(This is fixed in the 2.2 update.)